Same Car Different Year: 1980 Triumph TR7 Convertible – SOLD!

 September 28th Update: we noticed three days ago this 1980 Triumph TR7 we featured at the beginning of September just had its asking price lowered $1,000 to $7,500.
 While this is a good sign the seller is willing to negotiate, you can read the description below to learn why we believe this may still be too high.

 The shape of things to come.
 That was Triumph’s tagline of its new TR7 as it pulled into a triangular garage in TV commercials for the wedge-shaped sports car.
 Equipped with coil springs and disc brakes at all four corners, car enthusiasts considered the TR7 the first modern British sports car.
-Ironically, Triumph elected to replace the TR6’s complicated independent rear suspension with a more conventional solid axle, four link setup that handled very well.
-From its launch in 1975 through 1978, the TR7 was only available as a coupe out due to the belief the U.S. Federal government would implement roll over standards that never materialized.
-Unfortunately, the early TR7s built in Speke near Liverpool earned a bad reputation as unreliable lemons due to self-destructive tactics deployed by British labor unions before production transferred to Solihull two years later.
+Ironically, Triumph elected to replace the TR6’s complicated independent rear suspension with a more conventional solid axle, a four-link setup that handled very well.
+From its launch in 1975 through 1978, the TR7 was only available as a coupe out due to the belief the U.S. Federal government would implement rollover standards that never materialized.
+Unfortunately, the early TR7s built-in Speke near Liverpool earned a bad reputation as unreliable lemons due to self-destructive tactics deployed by British labor unions before production transferred to Solihull two years later.

 While the private seller states his TR7 is “All stock”, the aftermarket radio, non-original steering wheel, extra gauges mounted in a homemade wood panel, and “new seats” covered in all-black vinyl that no longer match the tartan plaid cloth of the door cars have us disagreeing with that assessment.
 It doesn’t help the interior is in dire need of a detail, the gas pedal needs a new cover, and there are Thrush Muffler decals in the vent windows and weird skull labels on the rocker panels.
 These sticking points would be our primary negotiation tools to get the price lowered.